 At the heart of our community efforts is a simple belief, that no one in our area should go without the basics they need.

-We recently donated several cases of food that were distributed to multiple local organizations and families in need.
-Our contribution was recognized by the Dunmore Borough, along with a heartfelt thank-you from the council president, which meant so much to us!
+We donated several cases of food multiple times throughout the month of November 2025, which were distributed to various local organizations and families in need.
+Our contributions were recognized by the Dunmore Borough, along with a heartfelt thank you from the council president, which means so much to us!

 We share these photos not for recognition, but to inspire others to join in helping our neighbors.
 Even small acts of generosity can make a big difference when we work together.